geometalab/osmaxx/developmentEnvironment/README.md

 `sudo apt-get install python3-flake8`

-Then the pro-commit hook can be linked to the hooks.
+Then the pre-commit hook can be linked to the hooks.

 ```
-$ cd osmaxx
-$ cd .git/hooks
+$ cd <reop-osmaxx-root>
-$ ln -s ../../pre-commit.sh pre-commit
+$ flake8 --install-hook source
 ```

 ## Features